elephantscale/es-training-new/course-outlines/AI/AI-and-Applications.md

 - AI-Powered Chatbots and Virtual Assistants

 ## 3. Applications of AI in Sales
-- Fraud Detection and Prevention
+- Gen BI - the chat GPT of analytics
 - Customer Experience and Personalization
 - Risk Assessment and Underwriting
-- Claims Management and Automation
+- Coding of Client Contracts

 ## 4. Benefits and Challenges of AI Adoption
 - Improved Efficiency and Cost Savings